The Brown Couch

-This was getting out of hand.
+Was this getting out of hand?

-I decided to close the sale.
-The next time I was called in for a consultation, in my most confident voice, I laid out the value prop for Couch #AB89873 in Fabric Category H, Tweed Surprise.
-I laid out the benefits and advantages while they nodded yes.
-When I heard them express in their own words a future incorporating Tweed Surprise into their daily life, I announced.
-“Great!
-It’s settled then!
-Glad to know that all this diligence and careful consideration has come to this glorious and final end.
-As in Final Final, right?”
-“Final!” they chorused.
+At the next Couch Consultation Meeting, I laid out the value prop for Couch #AB89873 in Fabric Category H, Tweed Surprise.
+I positioned the benefits and advantages.
+I watched as they nodded yes.
+When I heard both my parents in their own words express a future with Tweed Surprise as part of their daily life, I knew I had closed the deal.
+“Great!”
+I said.
+“It’s settled then!
+Glad to know that all this diligence and careful couch-fabric consideration has come to this glorious and final end.”

 Not So Fast

 “Your father needs you to come up to the house tomorrow,” my mom said.

-And then I say, now show me the one you liked that you were afraid to show me; the one you loved but thought I would hate.
+And then I say, now show me the one you liked that you were afraid to show me; the one you loved but thought I would hate, the version that wasn’t built to please me and my long list of musts.
+I want to see what the designer dreamed up without pre-editing their ideas.
 That’s the goldmine.
-Even when you do hate it, there will be treasure in it.
-It wasn’t built to please you and your long list of must’s.
-I want to see what the designer dreamed up without pre-editing their idea to meet group taste.
-By the way, this is one of the best ways to educate yourself about design on the fly and will help you learn more about how to speak design and get the most out of your designers.
+That’s the version with the creative edge.
+Even when I don’t like parts of it, it’s always more interesting than the other options.

 I once worked on a billboard campaign for a non-profit.
 The provocative idea we came up with was simple.
 Everyone hated it.
 It was hugely successful.

 I presented the plan to the incoming president who had strong reservations.
-After all, our image, one of being an effective force in the community, was on the line; years of commitment, work and effort were being forgotten or discounted and being replaced with a less than impressive reputation and worse, we were being perceived as irrelevant.
+After all, our image, one of being an effective force in the community, was on the line.
+Years of commitment, work and effort were being forgotten or discounted and being replaced with a less than impressive reputation — and worse, we were being perceived as irrelevant.
 She was nervous and my idea was risky.
-Was I really going to plaster that tagline billboards?
-“No,” I said, “Not if you truly hate it.
-But if you are willing to take a risk, let’s get the Board’s approval and go forward.
+Was I really going to plaster that tagline on billboards around town?
+“No,” I said.
+“Not if you truly hate it.
+But if you are willing to take a risk, let’s get the Board’s approval and go forward.”

-“Did you and a group of men and women really spend time at dinner talking about the Junior League?
-Let me ask you, did you passionately share with them the history of our League and what we have done and are doing in our town?
+“Did you and a group of men and women really spend time at dinner talking about the Junior League?”
+I said.
+“Let me ask you, did you passionately share with them the history of our League and what we have done and are doing in our town?
 Did you make sure they knew that the Junior League was much more than do-good snobby women wearing pearls?”

 “None,” she replied.

 Two months after the first billboard went up, I was talking to the executive director of a fledgling non-profit in our community that was just on the brink of thriving, one that addressed the needs of children being emancipated from the child-services foster system.
 She looked me in the eye and said, “My goal is for our non-profit to be featured on one of those Junior League billboards.”
 The Junior League provided significant funding and leadership talent to found and support that organization.
 That’s So Junior League!

 I was working with a decorator on a room in my home and we were choosing paint colors.
 Should we go with something bold?
 Orange?
 Or my parent’s old faithful, Navajo White?
 She said, “You know, this room has a lot going on.”
 She was right.
 It’s not that everything must be wonderful, it’s that at least one piece of the whole must inspire.